rehive/docs-portal/content/platform/core-resources/accounts.md

 weight: 5
 ---

 The second requirement for creating transactions (after the currency) is an account.
 Accounts are containers that store user balances in relation to specific currencies.
-In addition accounts may have other settings or permissions attached to them depending on the company's use-case.
+In addition, accounts may have other settings or permissions attached to them depending on the company's use-case.

 Generally, every user in the platform will require one or more accounts.
 Each one of these accounts may have several currencies within them.
 How you create these accounts and sub currencies is up to the individual developers implementing the platform.
 There are two primary ways this can be done: